DoganM95/Parsec-Custom-Resolutions/README.md

 - set `server_resolution_x` to the width in pixels of the resolution decided on
 - Set `server_resolution_y` to the respective height
 - set `encoder_fps` to the respective refresh rate
+- Make sure the custom res is used, by using `Use Client Resolution`

 ## Persist custom resolution